LGBTQ rights in Suriname: Recognition of same-sex relationships

 Same-sex marriages, civil unions or domestic partnerships are possible in Suriname.

 In February 2023, the Constitutional Court ruled the ban on same-sex marriage does not violate the constitution or Suriname's obligations under the Interamerican Convention on Human Rights.
 However, the court also found that the Civil Code is outdated and needs to be modernized following public debate.

-On February 13th 2025, this was overruled.
-The judge ruled that the laws used to disallow same sex marriage are in conflict with the International Covenant on Civil and Political Rights and Interamerican Convention on Human Rights.
-The judge also ruled that the state should change the relevant laws and that and that the Bureau of Civil Affairs is required to required to register the marriages.
+On 13 February 2025, this was overruled.
+Judge Shanti Bikhari ruled that the laws used to disallow same sex marriage are in conflict with the International Covenant on Civil and Political Rights and Interamerican Convention on Human Rights.
+The judge also ruled that the state should change the relevant laws and that the Bureau of Civil Affairs is required to required to register the marriages.
 This may still be overruled, however.

 Discrimination protections

 In March 2015, the Government introduced hate speech legislation which includes sexual orientation as a ground for non-discrimination complaints.
 Specifically, articles 175, 175a and 176 of the Surinamese Penal Code were updated to include sexual orientation.
 Violation of this law can result in a prison sentence of up to one year or a fine.
 In addition, articles 176c and 500a forbid discrimination based on sexual orientation in employment and the provision of goods and services.

 In 2022, Parliament passed the Employment Equal Treatment Act, which bans workplace discrimination based on race, ethnicity, religion, gender identity and sexual orientation, among others.

 Despite the protective legislation, the LGBTQ community continues to face discrimination from society.
 In 2014, the Government explicitly excluded LGBTQ people from social security legislation.
 According to the United States Department of State, some members of Parliament and the then-Vice President spoke out openly against LGBTQ persons, comparing homosexuality to a "disease" and inciting hatred and violence.
 Additionally, in 2015, there were reports of societal discrimination against the LGBTQ community in the areas of employment and housing.